RADAR-base/radar-output-restructure/README.md

 ## Upgrade instructions

 Since version 2.0.0, HDFS is no longer supported, only AWS S3 or Azure Blob Storage, and local file system compatible.
+If HDFS is still needed, please implement a HDFS source storage factory with constructor `org.radarbase.output.source.HdfsSourceStorageFactory(resourceConfig: ResourceConfig, tempPath: Path)` with method `createSourceStorage(): SourceStorage`.
+This implementation may be added as a separate JAR in the `lib/radar-output-plugins/` directory of where the distribution is installed.

 When upgrading to version 1.2.0, please follow the following instructions: